Dallas Court Observation Project

 Eviction has a devastating impact on families: involuntary displacement leads to greater material hardship, poorer health and avoidable healthcare costs for children and their mothers, negative impacts on children’s academic achievement, and greater depression and parental stress.
 Eviction disproportionately impacts communities of color, and the likelihood of receiving an eviction judgment is highest for mothers with children.

-Between November 1, 2022 and April 20, 2023, 18,485 evictions were filed in Dallas County, an average of 108.7 per day.
-This represents a 3.2% change over this same time period in 2022 and a 117.5% change over the same time period in 2021.
-Evictions have been on the rise since the end of the CDC Eviction Moratorium in August 2021, and Dallas County realized its highest one-month filing total in at least five years in August 2022, with 4,355 evictions filed.
+Between June 20, 2023 and April 24, 2024, 32,827 evictions were filed in Dallas County, an average of 61.5 per day.
+This represents a 8.6% decrease over this same time period in 2023 and a 27.1% increase over the same time period in 2022.
+Although eviction filings rose rapidly after the end of the CDC Eviction Moratorium in August 2021, filings moderated in 2023 and the first half of 2024: monthly filings in Dallas County over the past 18 months have largely been below pre-pandemic (2019) filing counts.

 Eviction Court Observation Process